philipc2/cdds-at-uiuc.github.io/_events/cdg.md

 CDG is very informal, and students of all levels are welcome! *Please email a student-in-charge to get added to the listserv and get any more details.*

 ## Schedule for spring 2023 semester.
-Weekly meetings of the CDG take place at *3:30 CT*, and last about an hour.
+Weekly meetings of the CDG take place on *Thursdays at 3:30 CT*, and last about an hour.

 ## Location
 **In person section**: Wanless Conference Room, Natural History Building, Room 4047.